Saturday, 19 August 2023

 5. The Fifth Invasion (1759-61)

 The fifth invasion of Abdali proved to be the most famous.
-The Afghans, as we have noted above, were unable to govern Punjab effectively.
-Adina Beg to further his interests invited Marathas, who were in control of Delhi, to invade and occupy Punjab.
-On the approach of Marathas Jahan Khan fled from Lahore on 9th April 1758 and Marathas chased him up to Attock.
-They remained in occupation of that strategic point for four months.
+As noted above, the Afghans were unable to govern Punjab effectively.
+To further his own interests, Adina Beg invited the Marathas, who were in control of Delhi—to invade and occupy Punjab.
+On the approach of the Marathas, Jahan Khan fled from Lahore on 9th April 1758, and the Marathas pursued him as far as Attock, which they held for four months.

-Earlier in August 1757, Delhi was also lost to Marathas and Najib ud Daula, the de facto ruler of Delhi and a close ally of Abdali had to flee the city.
-Now the emperor Almagir II was the puppet of Marathas.
-At this point, both Najib and Alamgir appealed to Abdali to help them against the Marathas.
-Abdali could not ignore the rising tide of Marathas and decided to come to the rescue of his allies in India and wrest control of Punjab from the Marathas.
+Earlier, in August 1757, Delhi had also fallen to the Marathas, forcing Najib ud-Daula, the de facto ruler of Delhi and Abdali’s close ally, to flee the city.
+Emperor Alamgir II now stood reduced to a mere puppet in Maratha hands.
+At this juncture, both Najib and Alamgir appealed to Abdali for help against the Marathas.
+Abdali, recognizing the rising power of the Marathas and the threat they posed, decided to intervene to support his allies and wrest control of Punjab from them.

-He reached Lahore in October 1759.
-The next year passed in a lengthy campaign and several battles in the vast plains of North India and finally Abdali and his allies and Marathas met in the historic battlefield of Panipat on the 13th of January 1761.
-The Marathas suffered a crushing defeat and lost their supremacy in North India for many years.
-On the other side, this was the greatest victory of Abdali in his entire military career.
-He stayed with his army in Delhi for the next two months and returned to Afghanistan on 22nd March 1761.
+He arrived at Lahore in October 1759.
+The following year unfolded in a prolonged campaign, with several battles fought across the vast plains of North India.
+Ultimately, Abdali and his allies faced the Marathas on the historic battlefield of Panipat on 13th January 1761.
+The Marathas suffered a crushing defeat, and their supremacy in North India was broken for many years.
+For Abdali, this was the greatest victory of his military career.
+He remained with his army in Delhi for the next two months before returning to Afghanistan on 22nd March 1761.

-The War Memrorial at Panipat.
+The War Memorial at Panipat.
 Photo by tribuneindia.com

 6. The Sixth Invasion (1762)

-On his return journey after the battle of Panipat, the army of Ahmad Shah was greatly harassed by the Sikhs.
-Who constantly attacked, killed, and looted the Afghans, laden with enormous booty.
-From this point onward the Mughals were totally out of Punjab and now the contest to control Punjab was between the Sikhs and the Afghans only.
+On his return journey after the battle of Panipat, Ahmad Shah’s army was relentlessly harassed by the Sikhs, who constantly attacked, killed, and plundered the Afghans, heavily burdened with their enormous booty.
+From this point onward, the Mughals were completely eliminated from Punjab, leaving the contest for its control solely between the Sikhs and the Afghans.

-By this time the Sikhs were the most dominant power in Punjab and as soon as Abdali was out of Punjab, the Afghans started losing control over vast areas.
-The Sikhs became so bold and powerful that they defeated and killed Khwaja Obaid the governor of Lahore and occupied the city in early 1962.
+By this time, the Sikhs had emerged as the most dominant power in Punjab.
+As soon as Abdali withdrew, the Afghans rapidly lost control over vast territories.
+The Sikhs grew so bold that in early 1762 they defeated and killed Khwaja Obaid, the governor of Lahore, and occupied the city.

 Battle of Kup, Memorial.